tanthanh85/network-automation-course/modules/06_IoC/lab6.md

 ### Task 0.2: Populate `network_data.yaml`

-This file will define the desired hostname for your router.
+This file will define the initial desired hostname for your router.

 1. Open `network_data.yaml` in your code editor.
 2. Add the following YAML content: